keanedalisay/task/README.md

 A simple task management app made with passion.

-## Features :
+## Features

-- Ablity to create goals and add tasks to them.
+✍️ Ablity to create goals and add tasks to them.

-- Ability to add tasks to your inbox.
+💼 Ability to add tasks to your inbox.

-  > On mobile devices, there will be a floating plus button for you to add tasks.

-- Ability to see the progress of your goals
+🎯 Ability to see a circular progress bar for your goals.

-  > There should be a circle next to the goal name on the nav bar.

-- Other than your goals and inbox, today and upcoming tabs exist.

-  > You cannot add tasks on these tabs.
-I intentionally made them read-only.

-- You can access the settings of your inbox and goals.
+⚙️ You can access the settings of your inbox, goals, and tasks for more options.

-  > There's a button you can press to remove all completed tasks.

-  > You can find the delete goal button there.

-- You can access the settings of all your tasks.

-  > You can find the delete task button there.

-  > A date button can be found to set your task due.

-### Extras :
+✂️ Delete, clear complete, set dates, enough options for you to do things.

-- App saves your last visit.
+✅ App saves your last visit and preferences.

-  > Stores your theme preference and last visited tab.

-- A task count can be seen on the inbox, today and upcoming tabs.
+🕐 A task count can be seen on the inbox, today and upcoming tabs.

-  > Tasks that are overdue will be counted.

-- Mobile responsive, always.

-- Web app is hosted through Google Firebase (first time, like it already).
+🔥 Hosted through Google Firebase.

 ## Looking to manage your tasks?